 Some PJM jurisdictions have specific solar resource RPS requirements.
-These solar requirements are included in the total requirements shown in Table 8-13 and Table 8-15 but must be met by solar RECs (SRECs) only.
+These solar requirements are included in the total requirements shown in Table 8-13 and Table 8-15 but must be met by solar RECs (SRECs).
 Table 8-18 shows the percent of retail electric load that must be served by solar energy resources under each PJM jurisdiction's RPS by year.
 Delaware, Illinois, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington, DC have or have had requirements for the proportion of load to be served by solar.
 The Illinois RPS specifies the number of RECs that must be sourced from photovoltaic resources energized after June 1, 2017.
-Recent legislation increased the SREC requirement from 2,000,000 RECs to 5,500,000 RECs in the 2021/2022 Delivery Year.
-194 New Jersey closed registration for new SRECs on April 30, 2020, having met its milestone that solar power equal or exceed 5.1 percent of New

-Jersey electricity sales.
-195 On December 6, 2019, the New Jersey Board of Public Utilities announced a transitional program for solar generators not eligible for New Jersey SRECs.
-196 The new program establishes a 15 year fixed priced Transition REC (TREC).
-On July 28, 2021, New Jersey Board of Public Utilities approved the Successor Solar Incentive (SuSI) Program which will provide incentives for 3,750 MW of new solar generation by 2026.
-Pennsylvania allows only solar photovoltaic resources to fulfill their solar requirements.
+Recent legislation increased the SREC requirement from 2,000,000 RECs to 5,500,000 RECs beginning with the 2021/2022 Delivery Year.
+207 New Jersey closed registration for new SRECs on April 30, 2020, having met its milestone that solar power equal or exceed 5.1 percent of New Jersey electricity sales.208 On December 6, 2019, the New Jersey Board of Public Utilities announced a transitional program for solar generators not eligible for New Jersey SRECs.209 The new program establishes a 15 year fixed priced Transition REC (TREC).
+On July 28, 2021, New Jersey Board of Public Utilities approved the Successor Solar Incentive (SuSI) Program which will provide incentives for 3,750 MW of new solar generation by 2026.210 Pennsylvania allows only solar photovoltaic resources to fulfill their solar requirements.
 Solar thermal units like solar hot water heaters that do not generate electricity are Tier I resources in Pennsylvania.
-Indiana, Kentucky, Michigan, Tennessee, Virginia, and West Virginia have no specific solar standards.
-The New Jersey legislature in May 2018 increased the solar standard from 3.2 percent to 4.3 percent for 2018, 5.1 percent for 2020 through 2022 and the solar standard decreases to 1.1 percent for 2032.
-198 Maryland legislation in 2019 increased the solar carve out percentages from 2.5 percent to 14.5 percent in 2030.
-Ohio HB 6 removed the solar carve out from the Ohio RPS.
-199 The Delaware General Assembly passed new RPS legislation on February 10, 2021 that increased the solar carve out target from 3.5 percent in 2025 to 10.0 percent in 2035.
+Ohio, Michigan and Virginia have no specific solar standards.
+The New Jersey legislature in May 2018 increased the solar standard from 3.2 percent to 4.3 percent for 2018, 5.1 percent for 2020 through 2022 and the solar standard decreases to 1.1 percent for